edwardliu048/Edward-Liu/Projects.md

 ###  Inductive Spiking: a simple explaination

-This isn't really a project, but the concept of inductive spiking had been confusing to me prior to drawing out this diagram.
+This isn't a project, but simply an explaination for a concept that some may have previously found confusing.

 Inductive spiking can be both desirable and VERY undesirable.